Civitas (movement)

-Civitas, also known as France Jeunesse Civitas and Institut Civitas, was an association generally considered to be Traditionalist Catholic, integrist, nationalist, and of the extreme right.
-The association defines itself as a "Traditionalist Catholic lobby group".
+Civitas, also known as France Jeunesse Civitas and Institut Civitas, was a Traditionalist Catholic, integrist, nationalist, organization on the extreme right.
+The association defined itself as a "Traditionalist Catholic lobby group".
 The group was once associated with the Society of St. Pius X, but it has evolved under the new leadership of Alain Escada and the "chaplaincy" is now provided by Capuchin Friars of Morgon.
-On February 14, 2023, the Global Project Against Hate and Extremism (GPAHE) released a report in which it classified Civitas as a "religious nationalist", "anti-LGBTQ+", and "conspiracy" group.
+On 14 February 2023, the Global Project Against Hate and Extremism (GPAHE) released a report in which it classified Civitas as a "religious nationalist", "anti-LGBTQ+", and "conspiracy" group.

 History

 Civitas was formed in 1999.
 It, and ICHTUS, were split out from the integrist Cité catholique movement founded by the pro-Vichy intellectual Jean Ousset.

 Its media prominence dates from the appointment of its current president, Alain Escada, a Belgian militant of the extreme right with a background of Traditionalist Catholicism and Belgian nationalism, and an ex-member of the New Belgian Front (Front nouveau de Belgique, FNB), from which he was expelled in 1997.

 Escada became the secretary-general of Civitas in 2009.
 In 2012, he replaced François de Penfentenyo as president of Civitas.

 At the start of 2013, Civitas claimed members and "sympathisers" on its mailing list.
 Civitas had ambitions of winning 300 seats in the French municipal elections of 2014.

 In 2016, Civitas announced a status change, from a cultural organization to a French political party.
-It is a major part of the Coalition pour la Vie et la Famille, a tiny European party.
+It was a major part of the Coalition pour la Vie et la Famille, a tiny European party.

 On 4 October 2023, Civitas was officially dissolved by the French government.